"I noticed you're the VP of Sales at [Company]..."

 - Specific signal (Series B + sales expansion)

-- Their challenge (ramp time vs. growth targets)
+- Their challenge, not your product (ramp time vs. growth targets)

 Example 2: New Executive Signal